 Acceptance and Commitment Therapy (ACT)

 ACT is short-term psychotherapy.
 There are two approaches to pain perception in ACT.
 First, ACT teaches the patient to accept things that are beyond their control.
-Second, it encourages the patient to feel things as they are rather than questioning their existence.
+Secondly, it encourages the patient to feel things as they are rather than questioning their existence.
+ACT may be useful in treating lower back pain, leg pain, and neck pain.

 Cognitive-Behavioral Therapy (CBT)

 CBT educates people about the relationship between pain, mood, and behavior.
 It also teaches relaxation strategies.
 Patients will learn measures to replace distorted thoughts about pain with positive thoughts.
+CBT is likely to be most effective in treating chronic pain caused by:

-Why is Proper Testing Key to Treating Chronic Pain?
+Why Is Proper Testing Key to Treating Chronic Pain?

 Chronic pain is a complicated disorder.
 There is no specific tool for diagnosis.
 Likewise, available treatments often fail to produce favorable results.